Corey Bailey

 possible transfer for every format.
 We have had two of these turntables (different

-brands) in our family that belonged to our children, who also enjoy searching
+brands) in our family that belonged to our children. (they also enjoy searching

 produced by these types of turntables is average at best.
 If it’s really important,